What is Seasonal Depression?

 How is seasonal affective disorder treated?

 Research now shows that phototherapy, also known as bright light therapy, is an effective treatment for SAD.
 Sometimes antidepressant medicine is used alone or in combination with light therapy.
-Spending time outdoors during the day can be helpful, as well as maximizing the amount of sunlight you're exposed to at home and in the office.
+Spending time outdoors during the day can be helpful, as well as increasing the amount of sunlight you're exposed to at home and in the office.

 What is light therapy?
 Is it safe?